 You will learn basic avalanche awareness and companion rescue skills.

 Riding in Chamonix means being in the very heart of the high mountains, amidst carving glaciers, iconic steeps and couloirs and epic tree runs.
-This terrain is all easily accessible from the lifts or with a combination of lifts and little walking – Sometimes you’ve got to earn those turns!
-This type of big mountain riding right on the doorstep, doesn’t exist anywhere else in the world!
+This terrain is all easily accessible from the lifts or with a combination of lifts and a little walking – sometimes you’ve got to earn those turns!
+This type of big mountain riding right on the doorstep doesn’t exist anywhere else in the world!

 Tempted?
 Though professional leadership and instruction from our ENSA snowboard instructors, we guarantee both a high rate of progression and an epic amount of stoke!

 On this 5 day course, we have two primary goals.
 We want to teach you the specific riding and mountaineering techniques used to progress in high mountain snow and steep terrain, and also teach you the strategies you will need to use to make informed decisions in the backcountry, to help maximise your safety.

 Price per person for a group of 4 minimumView Dates

 You have experience backcountry or side country snowboarding.
 You can descend in various snow types, without falling (excessively…) or stopping.
 You’re comfortable on slopes up to 35°.
 You have practiced companion rescue, and are familiar with basic traveling methods in avalanche prone terrain.